DavidPAdams/FTCI_day07_Git-Github/README.md

-# Info for Git & Github lesson
+# Info for Git & Github

 This repo contains reference documents for using Git, including the e-book 'ProGit'

-There is also a simple example of the clickable RPS game for reference (useful instead of banging head on keyboard)